gitlost-murali/Traffic-Tracker/README.md

 # Traffic-Tracker
-Builr for tracking traffic during CoVID-19 pandemic lockdown.
+Built for tracking traffic during CoVID-19 pandemic lockdown.

 ### What does it do?